April 3, 2020

 In order to claim a tax credit for leave paid under the FFCRA, an employer must submit proper documentation of the leave.
 The new IRS regulations provide some details about required documentation.
 The IRS Regulations say that employers must retain records and documentation related to and supporting each employee’s leave to substantiate the claims for the credits.

 They must also retain:

 - Form 941, Employer’s Quarterly Federal Tax Return.

 - Form 7200, Advance of Employer Credits Due to COVID-19.

-- Any other applicable flings made to the IRS requesting the credit.
+- Any other applicable filings made to the IRS requesting the credit.

-The information an employee must produce, to be maintained by the employer to substantiate eligibility for sick leave or family leave credits, is:
+The information an employee must produce, maintained by the employer to substantiate eligibility for sick leave or family leave credits includes:

 - The date or dates for which leave is requested.

 - A statement of the COVID-19 reason the employee is requesting leave and written support for such reason.